This easy Christmas Oreo Cookies recipe gives a festive twist to a classic cookie. Try them, and they’ll be a new holiday tradition.

 - Be sure to allow the cookies to cool completely before assembling.
 Placing the fondant too soon will cause the cookies to soften and lose their crunch.

-- Use powdered sugar instead of flour when dusting the rolling surface to avoid changing the texture if the cookie.
+- Use powdered sugar instead of flour when dusting the rolling surface to avoid changing the cookie’s texture.

 - ¼ teaspoon salt